dibble07/holistic-wind-farm-control/README.md

 - Curtailment of front turbines as well as steering

 ## To do
-- Calculate time of each optimisation (wall cloack and cpu)
-- Return optimisation stats
+- Improve optimisation for slow wind directions